schism-dev/fabm-hereon/ReadMe.md

 1. a port of the GOTM light model with horizontal parameter variation
 2. the OmexDia model with added phosphorous
 3. the OmexDia model as a bottom representation (in development)
+4. a module for nitrous oxide production and emission (NOPE)
+5. the OmexDia model adjusted to enable coupling with NOPE

 ## How to build